 Processes that reflect the electricity mix purchased via specific contractual instruments related to the considered process and including losses during transmission and distribution of the purchased electricity

 Or, if no contract exists for the given process, a residual consumption mix related to it, which can be derived either at a national level, a sub-national level or supranational level.
-If no residual mix is available, the fossil generation mix for the respective grid shall be used.]
+[If no residual mix is available, the fossil generation mix for the respective grid shall be used.]]

 The contractual instruments that are used shall comply with the specific requirements as stated in the following sections 5.5.1.2.1.